 “Because people like Bill were willing to come here and stand shoulder-to-shoulder with us, we knew we could change all of those silly laws.”

-In June 1963, civil rights advocated Medgar Evers was assassinated in Jackson, Mississippi.
+In June 1963, civil rights advocate Medgar Evers was assassinated in Jackson, Mississippi.
 Fresh off his fifth straight NBA title and third consecutive MVP award, Russell phoned Evers’ brother Charles and asked how he could help.
 Charles Evers asked Russell to fly to Jackson and help him open Mississippi’s first integrated youth basketball camp.

 “It was totally segregated down here then,” Evers said later.
 “We couldn’t drink out of the water fountains because we were Negroes.
 We couldn’t use the restroom facilities because we were Negroes.
 We couldn’t even register to vote.
 But because people like Bill were willing to come here and stand shoulder-to-shoulder with us, we knew we could change all of those silly laws.”